tspich/bshelf/README.md

 # Limitations and TODOs

-- For now only nvim as editor
+- For now only `nvim` as editor.
-- Keybindings are hard coded, should be configurable through the config file
+- Keybindings are hard coded, should be configurable through the config file.
 - While importing from `.bib` file, keys are taken over.
 Can be problematic to reuse those in LaTex.